ATpoint/sc_preprocess/README.md

 sample2,$baseDir/test/sample2_1.fastq.gz,$baseDir/test/sample2_2.fastq.gz,false
 ```

 **Technical replicates** from sequencing the same library on multiple lanes or in individual sequencing runs can be specified in the samplesheet by using the same `sample_id` for these files.
 In the example above `sample1` has two technical replicates (`sample_1/2.fastq.gz` and `sample1a_1/2.fastq.gz`) which will be merged by the pipeline prior to quantification.

-If fastq files are present in multiple directories and the user still wants a single folder with all input fastq files we recommend to create a new folder and use `ln -s` to make symlinks of these files into that new folder.
-This will collect all files in one place without that the fastq actually need to be moved. **As a remark:** The same strategy makes sense if renaming of files is desired.
-Be smart, don't touch or manually rename your precious raw data.
-Do it programatically and save the script or even better, make symlinks to the files and then rename those.
-That way the original files stay save and untouched.

 The pipeline will validate the integrity of the samplesheet and detect if a fastq files was provided in the sheet more than once or if the fastq does not exist.
 If validation fails the pipeline exists with an error and a message that helps debugging the problem.

-### Feature Barcode Files
+**Feature barcoding experiments**

 If feature barcode experiments are to be quantified then the user must provide a `--features_file` which is a tab-separated list that in column1 stores the name of the feature barcode and in column2 the sequence, e.g.: